 You have no items in your shopping cart.

-The diet states that successful, long-term weight control needs to focus on overall health, and not solely what you eat.
-It also emphasizes that the best way to manage weight long-term requires changing your lifestyle and adopting new health habits.
-What’s more, the Mayo Clinic Diet can be tailored to your own individual needs and situation, rejecting a one-size-fits-all approach to dieting.
+The diet states that successful, long-term weight control needs to focus on overall health and not solely what you eat.
+It also emphasizes that the best way to manage weight long-term requires changing your lifestyle and adopting new healthy habits.
+What’s more, the Mayo Clinic Diet can be tailored to your individual needs and situation, rejecting a one-size-fits-all approach to dieting.